fahadPathan7/Internship-Interview-Preparation/Java/readme.md

 3. **notifyAll()**: wakes up all the threads that are waiting on the object.

 <br><br>

----

-## 🚀 Topics covered from other sources

 ### 🍂 what is the difference between procedural programming and OOP?
 Procedural programming is a top-down approach to programming, where the program is divided into a series of functions that each perform a specific task.
 OOP, on the other hand, is a bottom-up approach to programming, where the program is divided into a series of objects that each represent a real-world entity.